octo-brainWash/file-extraction/README.md

 - 🛡️ **Error Handling**: Comprehensive validation and graceful error recovery
 - 📊 **Metadata Extraction**: Retrieves file names, types, GUIDs, SHA1 hashes, and more
 - 💾 **File Extraction**: Saves extracted files to disk with proper formatting
+- 🚀 **Streaming Support**: Memory-efficient processing for files of any size

 ### File Format Support
 - **Images**: JPEG, WebP (with Sharp processing for clean extraction)